-The First Penis & Scrotum Transplant In The World Was Just Performed On A War Veteran
+The World's First Penis & Scrotum Transplant Was Just Performed On A War Veteran

 In a world full of heart-wrenching stories that leave us with little to no faith in humanity, I come bearing a singular shred of hope.
 A U.S war veteran (who has chosen to remain anonymous) had his genitalia blown off during battle.
 Up until now, an injury like that would signify the end of the road for most people.
 But PEOPLE reports this particular veteran's case can serve as a beacon of hope for any future people in his position, as he has officially received the world's first penis and scrotum transplant from surgeons at Johns Hopkins Medicine.

 For those of you more medically minded people wondering how surgeons might execute such a groundbreaking procedure, allow me to explain.
 The surgery took place on Mar.
 26, 2018 and took 14 hours to complete.
 PEOPLE reports that nine plastic surgeons and two urological surgeons came together to transplant the penis and scrotum along with part of the abdominal wall from a deceased donor to the injured veteran.
 While an official announcement reported the surgeons were comfortable transplanting skin, muscles and tendons, nerves, blood vessels and bones, they held off on transplanting the donor's testicles.